‘More than 65m Nigerians engage in betting amid economic hardship’

-The Executive Secretary, National Lottery Trust Fund (NLTF), Bello Maigari, has disclosed that more than 65 million Nigerians spend millions on betting despite worsening economic hardship.
+Executive Secretary, National Lottery Trust Fund, NLTF, Bello Maigari, has said more than 65 million Nigerians spend millions on betting, despite worsening economic hardship.

-Maigari also said the global online betting market has experienced exponential growth making it worth over $50 billion.
+Maigari also said the global online betting market had experienced exponential growth, making it worth over $50 billion.

-The NLTF official said this while speaking at the national gaming conference in Lagos.

-he said: “It is not out of place to look at some statistics that underscore the significance of this industry and situate its centrality in promoting the renewed hope agenda of this Administration.”
+The NLTF boss, who made the observation while speaking at the national gaming conference in Lagos, said: “It is not out of place to look at some statistics that underscore the significance of this industry and situate its centrality in promoting the renewed hope agenda of this administration.

 “As of my last knowledge update in September 2021, the global online betting market was estimated to be worth over $50 billion, and it has continued to grow significantly since then.